-Note: only the newer Vanguard and FICO scoring programs consider rental history at this time.
-Often prospective landlords won't know which score gets pulled but you should ask anyway.
+Note: Only the newer Vanguard and FICO scoring programs consider rental history at this time.
+Often prospective landlords won’t know which score gets pulled but you should ask anyway.

 A positive trail of on-time payments including rent, utilities, phone bills or other recurring debts, would give your credit score a boost.
 You want that if your credit is still thin, or you’ve recently entered the workforce and don’t have a lengthy financial history.
 Unfortunately, it’s impossible to add the data yourself.
 It only works if your landlord uses one of these firms to collect rents or shares those facts.

-Eyes on the Files
+Eyes on the files

 If the victims of these errors succeed in court, those rulings could alter screening practices.
-Until those decisions are issued, both renters and homeowners should help themselves.
+Until those decisions are made, both renters and homeowners should help themselves.
 Yes, homeowners, too.
 There’s nothing to stop scammers from utilizing a homeowner’s data in a rental scam.

 You really don’t want this headache.
 Monitor your identifying data points often to detect fraudulent use.
 Obtain the name of the service the landlord employs.
 With that, you can check a firm’s website for info they collect.
 It might indicate what needs checking first.

 Get a copy of the file used to evaluate you as a tenant.
 Most tracking companies fall under FCRA regulations like credit bureaus; they should provide you with one free report yearly.
-Corporate websites for these rent services will out the process to obtain your file.
+Corporate websites for these rental services will out the process to obtain your file.

 Ideally, prospective tenants should check credit reports and rental-focused summaries weeks or months ahead of a planned move.
 Thirty days is the minimum waiting time for correction if errors are discovered.